-Transactions with related parties and connected parties, including the relative authorisation and disclosure procedures, are governed by the 'Procedure governing transactions with associated parties' approved by the Board of Directors and published on the Internet site of the Parent Company, Banca Sistema S.p.A.

-Transactions between the Group companies and related parties or connected parties were carried out in the interests of the Bank, including within the scope of ordinary operations; these transactions were carried out in accordance with market conditions and, in any event, on the basis of mutual financial advantage and in compliance with all procedures.
+Transactions with related and associated parties, including the relevant authorisation and disclosure procedures, are governed by the "Procedure governing transactions with associated parties" approved by the Board of Directors and published on the website of Banca Sistema S.p.A.
+Transactions between the Group companies and related parties or connected parties were carried out in the interests of the Company, including within the scope of ordinary operations; these transactions were carried out in accordance with market conditions and, in any event, on the basis of mutual financial advantage and in compliance with all procedures.

-With respect to transactions with parties who exercise
+With respect to transactions with parties who exercise administration, management and control functions in accordance with article 136 of the Consolidated Law on

-administration, management and control functions in accordance with article 136 of the Consolidated Law on Banking, they are included in the Executive Committee decision, specifically authorised by the Board of Directors and with the approval of the Statutory auditors, subject to compliance with the obligations provided under the Civil Code with respect to matters relating to the conflict of interest of directors.
+Banking, they are included in the Executive Committee decision, specifically authorised by the Board of Directors and with the approval of the Statutory auditors, subject to compliance with the obligations provided under the Civil Code with respect to matters relating to the conflict of interest of directors.